MobilityData/gbfs/gbfs.md

 Field Name          | Required  | Defines
 --------------------| ----------| ----------
-last_updated        | Yes       | POSIX timestamp indicating the last time the data in this feed was updated ttl                 | Yes       | Integer representing the number of seconds before the data in this feed will be updated again (0 if the data should always be refreshed) data                | Yes       | JSON hash containing the data fields for this response
+last_updated        | Yes       | Integer POSIX timestamp indicating the last time the data in this feed was updated ttl                 | Yes       | Integer representing the number of seconds before the data in this feed will be updated again (0 if the data should always be refreshed) data                | Yes       | JSON hash containing the data fields for this response